back to homepage

 • Manel Cusi, Foundacion Brafa, Spain

-• Rita Horváth, Ministry (Hungary), Hungary (TBC)
+• Rita Horváth, Ministry of Public Administration and Regional Development, Hungary

 As generational gaps are increasingly prevalent, in habits, cultures, lifestyles, but more importantly communication and social connections, intergenerational physical activity models provide a way to reconnect children, youth, and the elderly together.
 Presenting various examples from different contexts and cultures, the session will encourage participants to draw inspiration from case studies to develop interventions for their communities.